HungryOrc/hungryorc.github.io/pages/algorithm/algorithm_num_of_smaller_after_self.md

 findIndex() returns 1, which is the index where 2 should be inserted and is ALSO the number smaller than 2.
 Then we insert 2 into the sorted array to form [1,2,3,6], and set `counts[1]` to be 1 (relevant to the 2 at `nums[1]`).

-Then keep doing this till the start of the input int[] array.
+Then keep doing this till the start of array `nums`.

 #### Complexity
 * Time: O(n^2)